vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 7 of [@!RFC7671] does not apply.
 See (#virtual) for further discussion.

-The TLSA record to be queried is constructed by prepending the \_port and
-\_transport labels to the domain name as described in [@!RFC6698], where "port" is the port number taken from the client's `dnssec_chain` extension.
-The transport is "tcp" for TLS servers, and "udp" for DTLS servers.
-The port number label is the left-most label, followed by the transport, followed by the server domain name (from SNI).
+The TLSA record to be queried is constructed by prepending underscore-prefixed port number and transport name labels to the domain name as described in [@!RFC6698].
+The port number is taken from the client's `dnssec_chain` extension.
+The transport name is "tcp" for TLS servers, and "udp" for DTLS servers.
+The port number label is the left-most label, followed by the transport name label, followed by the server domain name (from SNI).

 The components of the authentication chain are typically built by